-If the underwriters' option to purchase additional shares is exercised in full, the pro forma tangible book value per share after giving effect to this offering would be approximately \$30.03 per share, and the dilution in pro forma as adjusted tangible book value per share to investors in this offering would be approximately \$14.97 per share.
+If the underwriters' option to purchase additional shares is exercised in full, the pro forma tangible book value per share after giving effect to this offering would be approximately \$29.94 per share, and the dilution in pro forma as adjusted tangible book value per share to investors in this offering would be approximately \$14.06 per share.

 The following table summarizes the total consideration paid to us and the average price paid per share by existing shareholders and investors purchasing common stock in this offering.
 To the extent that any of our officers or directors or any promoters, or any persons affiliated with any of the foregoing, participated in a prior offering of our common stock, these individuals paid the same price as all other participants in the offering.
-This information is presented on an as adjusted basis as of December 31, 2018, after giving effect to our sale of 573,320 shares of common stock in this offering (assuming the underwriters do not exercise the overallotment option) at the initial public offering price of \$45.00 per share.
+This information is presented on an as adjusted basis as of December 31, 2018, after giving effect to our sale of 573,320 shares of common stock in this offering (assuming the underwriters do not exercise the overallotment option) at an assumed initial public offering price of \$44.00 per share.

-Shares Purchased/Issued Total Conside ration Aver age Price Number Percent mount Percent Pe r Share (I Dollars in thousands, e llars in thousands, except per share data) Existing shareholders as of December 31, 2018 6,627,358 92.0% \$ 41,094(1) 61.4% \$ 6.20 New investors in this offering 573,320 8.0% 25,799 38.6% 45.00 Total 7,200,678 100.0% \$ 66,893 100.0% \$ 9.29
+Shares Purchased/Issued Total Consid eration Aver age Price Number Percent A nount Percent Pe r Share (E ollars in thousands, e ' - Existing shareholders as of December 31, 2018 6,627,358 92.0% \$ 41,094(1) 62.0% \$ 6.20 New investors in this offering 573,320 8.0% 25,226 38.0% 44.00 Total 7,200,678 100.0% \$ 66,320 100.0% \$ 9.21